Swimming in open water

 Overview

-Swimming in open water is an adventurous activity and should follow the adventurous activity policy and procedures.
+Swimming in open water is an adventurous activity and should follow the health, safety and welfare policy.

 Planning checklist